Any 4000 level “E” course fulfills the Ethics concentration requirement.

 E 4200 Ethics of Power and Racial Justice

 “Racist ideologies and behavior are long-standing: they are rooted in the reality of sin . . .”
-(The Church and Racism, #2.
+(The Church and Racism, #2).
 Globally, most experts on racial justice see the Catholic Church primarily among those who “Preach but don’t practice.”
 In light of this, it is morally imperative for all future ministers to obtain sufficient moral knowledge about the sin of racism and equip themselves with adequate strategies for the task of working for racial justice.
 This course addresses racial justice using the methods of theology, ethics, and the social sciences.
+Periodically this course is also offered as a 5000 level seminar for advanced research MA and D. Min. degree students.

 E 4315 Medical Ethics